Video Game: Pokémon Pinball

 Tropes used in Pokémon Pinball:

 - Anti-Frustration Feature: The Ball Saver, which is activated at the beginning of a new ball and for the first 60 seconds of Catch 'em All mode and Evolution mode.
+You could also nudge the tables as many times as you want without the threat of tilting.

 - Battle Theme Music: The music for Catch 'Em mode, Evolution mode, and Map Change are decidedly more upbeat and hurried.